 Vegetable oil is made in a factory using genetically modified crops.
 Like canola oil, the crops and seeds are washed with chemicals, exposed to high temperatures, and then deodorized to hide the rancid smell.

 How to use this.
-Try to avoid it.
-This oil can contribute to inflammation, cancer, heart disease and elevated LDL (bad) cholesterol levels.
+Don’t.
+This oil can contribute to inflammation, cancer, heart disease, and elevated LDL (bad) cholesterol levels.
 There are plenty of healthier alternatives to this cooking oil.